 Tracey Economas, LPN, CCRP

 Tracey K. Hartmann is a Senior Research Program Coordinator with 15 years of research experience with the BIOS division.
 She began as a study coordinator, managing NIH and industry-sponsored drug and device trials.
 Ms. Hartmann transitioned to a site startup specialist in the NIH-funded CLEAR III trial.
 She trained and initiated over 100 sites in the U.S. and internationally.
 She continued this role for the MISTIE III trial and transitioned into site management, working with U.S. and international sites.
 She also serves as a safety event officer for the Safety Event Committee.
 Her primary role at the JHU-Tufts Trial Innovation Center (TIC) is managing site startup activities.

 Yi Hao, PhD

 Yi Hao has been a Biostatistician for the Brain Injury Outcomes Division since April 2018.
 She was an independent statistician for DSMB and safety committee report in a clinical research organization.
 In BIOS, she’s been working on trial design, sampling size and power calculation, hypothesis testing, data description, advanced statistical analysis, statistical consultant for theory and methodology.
 She is also responsible for preparing and creating datasets for trials, research and publications.
 As a blinded DSMB statistician, she has individually created reports and data summaries for trial committee meeting. .

 Ying Wang, MS

-Ying Wang is a data managers in the Brain Injury Outcomes (BIOS).
-She was previously a data manager for NIH-funded collaborative genetic studies and joined the BIOS group in December 2016.
-She has extensive experience in database development, data ETL (extraction, transforming and loading) and web development.
+Ying Wang is a data manager with over 15 years of experience.
+She has master’s degree in both information systems and biology.
+She provided overall data management for NIH-funded collaborative genetic studies and joined the BIOS group in December 2016.
+Her expertise is in data management planning, database development, data ETL (extraction, transforming and loading), data reporting and web development.
 She will support the data management in TIC projects.